【Obihiro】Ainu Restaurant "Ponchise" Relocates from Kita no Yatai: A Hub for Popular Flavors, Diverse Menus, Lunches, and Events|Domingo

 Seimei Banzai Festival

-The "Seimei Banzai Festival," organized by owner Junko.
+The "Seimei Banzai Festival," organized by owner Junko-san.

-Owner Junko also organizes the annual "Seimei Banzai Festival" (Long Live Life Festival).
+Owner Junko-san also organizes the annual "Seimei Banzai Festival."
 This year will mark the fourth time the event is held, taking place in Tokachibuto, Urahoro Town, a location she fell in love with for its scenery.

 Seimei Banzai Festival

-*Lunch service will be suspended until after Golden Week due to wild plant foraging and preparations for the Seimei Banzai Festival.
+*Lunch service will be suspended until after Golden Week for wild plant foraging and preparation for the Seimei Banzai Festival.

 *All prices include tax.